Home > Desserts > Double Chocolate Mousse Cake

 Instructions

-• Add to the springform pan and bake for 20 minutes.
+• Bake – Add the mixture to the springform pan and bake for 15 minutes.
 Once baked, allow to cool completely at room temperature.
 Carefully run a knife around the edge of the brownie to loosen from the springform pan.
 Clean the inside of the springform pan.
 Place a piece of baking paper on bottom and place the sides on top.
 Clip to tighten.

-• Spray the side of the pan with oil spray and place a large piece of acetate measuring 65cm (26-inches) in length on the inside.
+• Add acetate – Spray the side of the pan with oil spray and place a large piece of acetate measuring 65cm (26-inches) in length on the inside.
 The oil will help it stick to the pan.
 Place the cooled brownie in the pan and set aside.

-• Add the cream to the chocolate module and gently fold through until well combine.
-Add the meringue and fold through until well combined.
+• To complete the mousse – Add half the meringue to the chocolate mixture and gently fold through using a spatula until well combined.
+Add the remaining meringue and the whipped cream and fold through until evenly combined.

 Notes